kevinzhuang01/project_leaders_2025/_profiles/georgemichelogiannakis.md

   topics is also possible and encouraged.
 In addition, if faculty or students propose interesting and related topics that will also be great because it can lead to new areas of research.
+desired: 'A subset of the following: Computer architecture, hardware description languages, data analysis with python or similar, profiling systems, network knowledge, use of simulators for networks.'
+email: mixelogj13@yahoo.co.uk
 ---

 ## Additional Information